 Counter Sales — that’s how!
 This feature is the perfect way to ensure that your company is equipped for any and all transactions that may require unique functionality; it’s the savvy distribution company’s answer to B2C transactions.

 Counter Sales is one of those features that make up the overall flexibility of SalesPad software — it’s there if and when you need it.
 Here at SalesPad, we’re all about preparing for any possibility, and making sure you have the solutions to back it up when the time comes.

 For those who are unfamiliar, Counter Sales is a feature that gives distribution companies the ability to sell products directly to customers without needing an entire store-front setup and a full POS system.
 Using Counter Sales takes the hassle out of dealing with walk-in customers, and ensures that they won’t need to create an account with you if they’re just looking to make a quick purchase.
 Counter Sales is also handy for managing off-site transactions, allowing you to offer ecommerce accessibility to your customers.

-Even though Counter Sales isn’t a full POS system, don’t be fooled— it’s just as powerful, and is packed full of useful features that will keep you in touch with your inventory.
+Even though Counter Sales isn’t a full POS system, it does boast some powerful features that will keep you in touch with your inventory.

 Relevant for all Business Models

 Your company may be worried that this new arena of B2C will complicate your inventory tracking and management, but fret not — Counter Sales works with that in mind.
 It has an optimized inventory and customer lookup, keeping you abreast of every move your inventory makes, whether it’s going to a distributor or a walk-in customer.

 Counter Sales also keeps a log of all past customers, so if one of your customers does want to buy directly from your physical location, you can easily look them and their order history up, instead of starting from scratch because you weren’t prepared for this request.